- Help your patients come to appointments prepared to discuss their concerns

 The Ida tools can help identify the people with whom and scenarios in which it is most important for the patient to improve their hearing and communication.

-In the first three months following switch-on, My Turn to Talk is valuable for helping patients organize their thoughts so they can come to appointments prepared to discuss their hopes and concerns.
-My Turn to Talk also asks patients to identify whom in their social network they communicate with most often.
+In the first three months following switch-on, The People I Talk To is valuable for helping patients organize their thoughts so they can come to appointments prepared to discuss their hopes and concerns.
+The People I Talk To also asks patients to identify whom in their social network they communicate with most often.
 This can be useful in the early stages following switch-on when patients are still learning to cope with speech and noise.

 Between the three and six month mark, patients will typically begin to become socially active again.
 Living Well enables patients to identify important communication situations and think about strategies for managing them.